Noriclol/InriktningsProjekt/readme.txt

 0: MenuScene
 1: PlayScene

-premade Build can be found in Build folder.
+premade Build can be found in Build.rar.